BlackBerry searching high and low in India, Indonesia

 While the company does not break down its sales by country, data from IDC shows that Indonesia was BlackBerry's biggest market outside the United States and Britain last year, while India was ninth.

 ABI Research said that BlackBerry accounted for nearly half of Indonesia's smartphone shipments in 2012.
 Compare this with a global share of just 5.3 percent.
-In India, the world's second-largest mobile phone market, BlackBerry ranks third after Samsung Electronics Co Ltd (005930.KS) and Nokia NOK1V.HE.
+In India, the world's second-largest mobile phone market, BlackBerry ranks third after Samsung Electronics Co Ltd and Nokia.

 But this picture is changing rapidly.